 School Art Auction

 This committee is responsible for pre-selling winning student artwork.
 They also are responsible for the School Art Auction, distribution of grand champion prints to pre-sale buyers, and planning and conducting the buyer and pre-auction parties.

 This committee is responsible for greeting and working with breeding sheep, dairy goat and market goat exhibitors during each year's Show, and assisting the superintendents in the judging rings to coordinate individual class competition.

 This committee is responsible for selling all advertising space in the RodeoHouston® Souvenir Program.
 Members also obtain donations that directly support the Show's educational programs.
 They supervise and assist FFA and 4-H members who sell the programs to the public as well.

 This committee is responsible for contacting business groups, service clubs, area schools and other interested organizations to offer speaker services to their members to promote interest in the Houston Livestock Show and Rodeo and share information regarding agriculture, education, entertainment, and Western heritage.
 The committee also hosts Rookie Boot Camp annually, providing information on the history, purpose and different aspects of the Show for new volunteers.

-This committee supports the setup and operation of attractions such as the petting zoos, pig races, the birthing center, the children's educational area and various public entertainment areas throughout the grounds.
+This committee supports the setup and operation of attractions such as Fun on the Farm and the Stars Over Texas Stage, as well as hosting the annual quilt competition and display.
 They are an important liaison between vendors, staff and the general public during Show operation.